aizuddin85/aizuddin85.github.io/enabling_san_rhcs/README.md

 DNS.2=ocpmaster-int.xxx.net
 ```

 4. Create a CSR from above config:
 ```
 openssl req -out master.csr -newkey rsa:2048 -nodes -keyout master.key -config master.conf
 ```

-5.Submit the CSR for signing into RHCS and your final certificate should have SAN entry after signing.
+5. Submit the CSR for signing into RHCS and your final certificate should have SAN entry after signing.